 Emmaus’s Camping Ministries program works in partnership with the Leadership, Training, and Development (LTD) program at Camp Forest Springs (CFS) in Westboro, WI.
 In addition to studying at Emmaus, students will spend their entire senior year immersed in a professional Christian Camping environment while earning academic credit to fulfill their degree requirements.
-The Emmaus Camping Ministries program is designed to combine Emmaus’ excellent Bible and Theological training with dynamic Christian Camping ministries in conjunction with CFS’s experiential and hands-on classroom instruction.
+The Emmaus Camping Ministries program is designed to combine Emmaus’ excellent Bible and theological training with dynamic Christian Camping ministries in conjunction with CFS’s experiential and hands-on classroom instruction.
 Students get the benefit of direct on-site training by CFS vocational staff.
 Students will work toward developing a personal philosophy and implementation of Christian camp ministry as they live out real-life camping ministry.

-Program Director: Mr. Jeff Riley
+Program Director: Jeffrey D. Riley

 Camp Ministries Program Outcomes

 In addition to meeting the Bible & Theology outcomes the student will acquire proficiency in the following Camp Ministry areas:

 - Personal Christian Character: Demonstrate servant leadership by consistent modeling of Christ-like behavior through personal devotion, obedience and life style.

 - Intentional Christian Education: Acquire the necessary skills to effectively integrate the Bible and Systematic Theology with ministry in Christian Education and Christian Camping.

 - Philosophy of Christian Education: Design a Camping ministry plan based on a Christian worldview through the redemptive theme in the biblical and historical development of the Church.

 - Christian Camping and the Church: Value the centrality of the Church in relation to the complimentary role of Christian Camping in global missions and local church contexts.